 The Company has cash balances and interest-bearing debt.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its financial institutions.
 The Company periodically monitors the investments it makes and is satisfied with the creditworthiness of its financial institutions.
-As of December 31, 2012, interest rate risk is minimal since the Company has no interest-bearing instruments.
-Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's current policy is to earn interest on bank balances which approximate rates available from investment-grade short-term deposit certificates issued by its financial institutions.
-The Company periodically monitors the investments it makes and is satisfied with the creditworthiness of its financial institutions.
-As of December 31, 2012, interest rate risk is minimal since the Company has no interest-bearing instruments.
+As of December 31, 2013, interest rate risk is minimal since the Company has no interest-bearing debt instruments.